telefonicaid/fiware-pep-steelskin/README.md

     accountFile: '/tmp/pepAccount.log'
 }
 ```
-Accounting log is only activated when account flag is true, and the logs are produced in a fixed INFO level for accountLogger, redardless of the pep log level.
+Accounting log is only activated when account flag is true, and the logs are produced in a fixed INFO level for accessLogger, redardless of the pep log level.
-Note that accunting log is not rotate, so you should make sure you configure your own rotation system.
+Note that accounting log is not rotated, so you should make sure you configure your own rotation system.
-Accounting access log include daba about:
+Accounting access log include data about:
 * Attempt was right or not
 * Token
 * Origin